 Please ensure that you contribute to your builder's next star rating by completing the survey questionnaire when you receive it.

 I’ve checked, and a builder is displaying the wrong star rating.

-A builder’s current star rating can be checked by clicking here.
+A builder’s current star rating can be checked here.
 If the builder is displaying the wrong star rating then you should inform HBF.
-It would be helpful if you could have a note of the
+It would be helpful if you could make note of:

 Then email us at firstname.lastname@example.org with all the above information and HBF will take the appropriate action.

 How can I find out more about the HBF Star Rating Scheme?

 You can find out more about the HBF Star Rating Scheme here.